Afghans rally behind policeman's rare act of bravery

 The relatives of others killed in the line of duty are unlikely to do as well in life or death.

-The country lacks proper programs to provide for dependents and, as an elite policeman, Saleh earned 15,000 Afghanis ($300) a month, around three times the average salary.
+The country lacks proper programmes to provide for dependents and, as an elite policeman, Saleh earned 15,000 Afghanis (187.77 pounds) a month, around three times the average salary.

 According to one police official, most of the families of those killed in the line of duty get only 100,000 Afghanis, handed over to the family when they pick up their loved one's corpse for burial.